slaide/seafront/README.md

 - the `"calibration_offset_<x|y|z>"` should be _mostly_ correct. there can be minor deviations between microscope restarts, so there is a setting in the seafront web interface to fine-tune the values used during acquisition, so the value in this config file does not need to be changed all the time.
-- the `"forbidden_wells"` string has a specific format: because of hardware conflicts (the objective being able to crash into the
-XY-stage), there is a list of wells that the microscope is not allowed to enter. this list will depend on the objective used (an objective with a larger working distance from the bottom of the plate may not conflict with as many positions). the format is not json itself because I did not think about that when i implemented it (pull request welcome), so it is a semicolon separated list of
-`<num wells on plate>:<comma separated list of well names>`.
+- the `"forbidden_wells"` because of hardware conflicts (the objective being able to crash into the XY-stage), there is a list of wells that the microscope is not allowed to enter. this list will depend on the objective used (an objective with a larger working distance from the bottom of the plate may not conflict with as many positions). the format of this value is a json string, and plate types not in the list will have no forbidden wells associated. format is : {"< num wells on plate >:["< forbidden well name 0 >",...]"}

 # calibration